ember-learn/cli-guides/guides/advanced-use/cli-commands-reference.md

   --in (String) (Default: null) Runs a blueprint against an in repo addon.
 A path is expected,
     relative to the root of the project.
+  --typescript (Boolean) Generates a version of the blueprint written in TypeScript (if available).
+    aliases: -ts
 ```

 ### Available blueprints from `ember-source`